Minnesota Lynx vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Lynx Moneyline and ATS Records

-- The Lynx have entered the game as underdogs 21 times this season and won nine, or 42.9%, of those games.
+- The Lynx have been underdogs in 22 games this season and won 10 (45.5%) of those contests.

-- This season, the Lynx have won three of their nine games, or 33.3%, when they're the underdog by at least +220 on the moneyline.
+- The Lynx have a record of 3-6 in games where oddsmakers have them as underdogs of at least +275 on the moneyline.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.